B-Borecki/passmngen/README.md

 # passmngen
-A simple password manager-generator working on linux
+Primitive password manager-generator written in C working on linux.